sweon/ReadLog/README.md

 ## 🔒 Privacy

 ReadLog is designed with privacy as the top priority:
-- **No Cloud Storage**: Your data never leaves your device unless you explicitly use the Sync feature.
+- **No Cloud Storage**: Your data is stored locally on your device.
+No accounts or central servers are used to save your reading history.
-- **Local Database**: All records are stored in your browser's IndexedDB via Dexie.js.
+- **End-to-End Encrypted Sync**: When syncing between devices, your library is encrypted locally using **AES-GCM** with a PIN you control.
+The data remains encrypted during transit and is only decrypted on your other device.
-- **Serverless Sync**: Synchronization happens directly between devices via PeerJS; even during sync, your data is not stored on any intermediate server.
+- **Privacy-First Signaling**: Synchronization uses a temporary relay for connection, but your readable data is never stored on any intermediate server.

 ## 📄 License